What is “Adrenal Fatigue”

 From my experience with my clients who come to me with gut dysfunction such as IBS, I would say that nearly all of them also complain of anxiety, bloating and fatigue.
 This also just happens to coincide with changes in hormones for women around late 40’s, so there is certainly some exploration of hormones to be considered.

-IBS, yet another “mysterious condition” (you know how I feel about this by now? if not read: IBS BS) that can often develop after gastrointestinal infection and often correlates with fatigue.
+IBS, yet another “mysterious condition” (you know how I feel about this by now? if not, read: at-last-the-secret-to-solving-ibs-is-revealed) that can often develop after gastrointestinal infection and often correlates with fatigue.
 In a study by Hanevik et al., 2o14, that followed up 1252 patients who had got a nasty gut infection called Giardiasis they found that nearly half of them still had IBS and 23% still had chronic fatigue 6 years later!

 IBS and gut problems are often disregarded as a potential source for symptoms of fatigue but I have over 7 years of experience and can tell you that once we improve the balance of bacteria in the gut, and restore gut integrity, energy levels improve and mood becomes more stable and the fatigue disappears.